chriselkins/file-move-trigger/README.md

 - **Dry run and Stats**: Supports dry-run and stats modes.
 - **Efficient**: Uses inotify on Linux to efficiently monitor file system events.

+> "Drop a file.
+Trigger a task.
+Deploy with style."

 ## 🚀 Use Cases

 - Automating deployment processes by dropping a trigger file to initiate scripts.
 - Organizing files by moving them to designated directories with specific permissions.
 - Running maintenance tasks or backups triggered by simple file creation.

+> "Your friendly file-watching daemon — mission-ready."

 ## 📦 Installation